IE-555/final-project-dshinde99/README.md

 * Navigate to the settings of that particular project and it will display the required API Keys.

 * Ensure that you have installed necessary Python packages.
-(Again, you may include a reference here to a prior section in the README that provides the instructions.)
 * Open a new kernel in Jupyter notebook.
 * Navigate to the directory where  PFA_PROJECT_SPOTIFY API.py is saved in your system.
 * Run the Python script provided.